RVCC-IDMX/tz-converter-emgrey02/README.md

 ### --country

 This option does not require a time zone as a command.
-It does require a country specified by two capital letters after the option, however.
+It does, however, require a country specified by two capital letters after the option.
+It will return a table of time zones available within the specified country.

 ```
 $ node tz --country US